🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 Staking Pools

-Staking pools offer a middle ground between the convenience of exchanges and the control.
+Staking pools offer a middle ground between convenience and control.
 These pools aggregate the holdings of multiple users and delegate them to a validator on their behalf.

 Ethereum (ETH)

 That said, this isn’t the end of the road for Ethereum.
-A significant transformation is underway with Ethereum 2.0, a major upgrade that transitions the network from PoW to PoS consensus mechanism.
+A significant transformation was achieved with Ethereum 2.0, a major upgrade that transitioned the network from PoW to a PoS consensus mechanism.

-This upgrade promises to significantly improve Ethereum’s scalability and energy efficiency, making it a more sustainable network for the future.
+This upgrade managed to significantly improve Ethereum’s energy efficiency by over 99%,[2] making it a more sustainable network.
 However, the most exciting aspect for crypto enthusiasts might be the opportunities to earn staking rewards.

 By participating in Ethereum staking, users essentially contribute their ETH holdings to the network's security and smooth operation.
 In return, they are given a portion of the rewards.